virgesmith/pico-crypto-key/README.md

 ## Update v1.4.0

 - Updates pico SDK to v2.0
-- Adds support for Pico2 (both ARM and RISC-V)
+- Adds support for Pico2 (both ARM and RISC-V) and compare performance

 ### Performance comparison

-Performance improvement is fairly modest - the bottleneck is USB comms.
-Note using hardware SHA256 only seems to improve hashing performance by about 6% for this (IO-bound) use case.
+Performance improvement is fairly modest, Cortex M33 slightly outperforming the Hazard3 - but the bottleneck here is USB comms.
+Note that using hardware SHA256 only seems to improve hashing performance by about 6% for this (IO-bound) use case.

 |         | RP2040<br/>time(s) | <br/>bitrate(kbps) | RP2350(ARM)<br/>time(s) | <br/>bitrate(kbps) | <br/>speedup(%) | RP2350(RISC-V)<br/>time(s) | <br/>bitrate(kbps) | <br/>speedup(%) |
 |:--------|-------------------:|-------------------:|------------------------:|-------------------:|----------------:|---------------------------:|-------------------:|----------------:|